President Barack Obama is betting he learned enough lessons from Herbert Hoover to revive an economy still slowed in the wake of financial crisis.

 Some of Obama’s policies continued those of his predecessor.
 Congress approved the $700 billion Troubled Asset Relief Program for the financial rescue and President George W. Bush signed the bill into law in October 2008, in the midst of the presidential-election campaign Obama won.

 TARP, initially aimed at U.S. financial institutions, was broadened to housing and autos as the crisis unfolded, though less than two-thirds of the total Congress authorized has been used.
 Bush first gave General Motors Co.
-(GM) and Chrysler Group LLC federal money, and the companies received additional help through managed bankruptcies under Obama’s administration.
+(GM:US) and Chrysler Group LLC federal money, and the companies received additional help through managed bankruptcies under Obama’s administration.
 The U.S. has spent about $418 billion of the TARP funds.

 “We would have suffered a depression” without intervention, said Mark Zandi, chief economist at Moody’s Analytics Inc. in West Chester, Pennsylvania.
 TARP and government “stress tests” of the largest U.S. banks helped “to end the recession and jump-start the economy.”

-How much money the rescues end up costing taxpayers will depend largely on the government’s ability to sell its 32 percent stake in GM and 74 percent ownership of auto lender Ally Financial Inc. (ALLY) The portion of TARP used to bail out banks has been profitable.
+How much money the rescues end up costing taxpayers will depend largely on the government’s ability to sell its 32 percent stake in GM and 74 percent ownership of auto lender Ally Financial Inc. (ALLY:US) The portion of TARP used to bail out banks has been profitable.

 Obama’s use of TARP funds to help homeowners, an effort that’s not designed to produce a return on investment, has generated the most criticism.